 - Eleventh Hour Ranger: Joins the party just before the final dungeon, taking Guido's place.

 - Mysterious Waif: Meeting her is what send Justin and Sue on their quest into the uncharted territories.

 - Weapon of Choice: Maces.

-General Baal (Voiced by Norio Wakamoto in the japanese Version)Leader of the Garlyle Forces.
+Voiced by: Norio Wakamoto (JP)Leader of the Garlyle Forces.
 He seeks out the Spirit Stone to revive Gaia and become a God.